 Acquisition for resale in the course of a property development trade where the transaction is part of a qualifying exchange FA03/SCH4A/PARA5

 Where a chargeable interest is acquired exclusively for resale in the course of a property development trade as part of a qualifying exchange, the 15 per cent higher rate charge will not apply to the transaction.
-Instead, SDLT will be charged at the standard rates.
+Instead, SDLT will be charged at the higher rates for additional dwellings.

 However, a further return and payment of additional SDLT will be required if the relevant rules in Withdrawal of relief (SDLTM09660) below apply.